Table of Content

 Secondly, if the price variation (representing volatility) of the stock is 25% more than the Sensex or the particular sectoral index to which it is benchmarked, the stock will be considered for shifting to T2T.
 The variation must be in the same direction as the Sensex.

-As stated earlier, when a stock is shifted to the T2T segment only delivery trades are permitted on the stock.
-You cannot square up your position intraday; so, every purchase has to result in taking delivery and every sale has to result in giving delivery of shares.
+As stated earlier, when a stock is shifted to the T2T segment, only delivery trades are permitted on the stock.
+You cannot square up your position intraday; so, every purchase has to result in taking delivery, and every sale has to result in giving delivery of shares.
 Here are five interesting things about T2T stocks that matter to you.

 When you buy a T2T stock, ensure that you have the funds to take 100% delivery of the stock.
 Similarly, when you sell a T2T stock, check that you already have delivery in your demat account.
 Once you sell the shares, you cannot buy them back as intraday square-off is not permitted in T2T stocks.
-Inability to give delivery on the T+2 day means auction losses for the trader.
+Inability to deliver on the T+2 day means auction losses for the trader.

 The broker with whom you trade normally has an in-built warning system in case of T2T stocks.
 However, the onus of checking for the T2T status of stocks rests on the trader, and hence, it is best to double-check funds and delivery before getting into T2T stocks.